 On March 7, 2023, we entered into an equity distribution agreement (the "March 2023 Equity Distribution Agreement") with three sales agents pursuant to which we may offer and sell, from time to time, up to an aggregate amount of \$250,000,000 of shares of our common stock in transactions that are deemed to be "at the market" offerings and privately negotiated transactions.
-No shares have been issued under the March 2023 Equity Distribution Agreement through March 31, 2023.
+Through September 30, 2023, we issued a total of 13,190,039 shares under the March 2023 Equity Distribution Agreement for aggregate gross proceeds of approximately \$129.8 million, and net proceed of approximately \$127.8 million, after commissions and fees.